Rafe/rafe.github.com/source/_posts/2020-10-04-Abstraction-and-essential-complexity.md

 Abstractions are not essential, so in the worst case, it might not be correct and misleading.
 This graph shows how complexity grows with wrong abstractions. ![pic2](pic2.png)

 If an abstraction does not have enough usage to cover the extra complexity introduced.
-It only makes to code more complicated.
+It only makes the code more complicated.
 Or the abstraction might not be able to successfully hide lower-level details, and users even have to bypass the abstraction.
-Both of those cases make the abstraction increasing accidental complexity rather than decrease it.
+Both of those cases make the abstraction increase accidental complexity rather than decrease it.

 ## Reduce complexity

 Then how can we properly reduce the complexity of our code?
-Here's are a couple of suggestions:
+Here's a couple of suggestions:

 1. Make reducing essential complexity the priority